 Base Salary.
 Base Salary is a fixed compensation element that is set at competitive levels in order to attract and retain executive officers with skills and attributes that align with our culture and strategic goals.
-In January 2023, the Compensation Committee reviewed and discussed the market analysis that was prepared by FW Cook to assess the competitiveness of base salary levels.
+In December 2023, the Compensation Committee reviewed and discussed the market analysis that was prepared by FW Cook to assess the competitiveness of base salary levels.
 FW Cook's market assessment compared the Company's base salaries for the NEOs against market data for the Company's peer group, as well as from industry published survey data.
 FW Cook concluded that base salaries for the NEOs are within a competitive range of the market median (within +/-15%) for the survey data.
 Various factors such as experience, depth of responsibility, tenure, internal equity, and performance may drive variances to market.
-The Compensation Committee considered the following prior to setting base salaries for 2023: results of the market assessment performed by FW Cook; functional role of the position; scope of the individual's responsibilities; prior year's performance; internal equity and competitive nature of our business.
-For 2023, on average, base salaries for the NEOs increased by approximately 5% over their respective base salaries established for the prior year.
+The Compensation Committee considered the following prior to setting base salaries for 2024: results of the market assessment performed by FW Cook; functional role of the position; scope of the individual's responsibilities; prior year's performance; internal equity and competitive nature of our business.
+For 2024, on average, base salaries for the NEOs increased by approximately 7% over their respective base salaries established for the prior year.

 Cash Incentive Award.
 Short-term cash incentive compensation is one of two at-risk elements that incentivize NEOs to achieve preestablished financial and non-financial performance metrics over an annual period.
-In February 2023, after consideration and approval by the Board, the Compensation Committee granted cash incentive awards to each NEO under the 2015 Cash Plan.
+In February 2024, after consideration and approval by the Board, the Compensation Committee granted cash incentive awards to each NEO under the 2015 Cash Plan.
 Generally, the target cash incentive award opportunity for each NEO is set at an amount that approximates the median prevailing practices of the industry peer group and broader energy industry for comparable positions.
 The payout opportunity for the cash incentive award ranges from 0% to 200% of the target award and actual payout is based on the achievement of financial and non-financial performance targets at the end of the applicable performance period.
-The performance period for the 2023 cash incentive award was from January 1, 2023 through December 31, 2023.
-The financial performance target for the 2023 cash incentive award is based upon a band centered around an EPS target of \$5.48.
-Each NEO also had established individual goals to determine the extent to which the individual met their nonfinancial target.
-For 2023, the NEOs' individual performance goals were centered around the Company's organizational imperatives -Safety, Team, Service, Improve, and Grow.
+The performance period for the 2024 cash incentive award was from January 1, 2024 through December 31, 2024.
+The financial performance target for the 2024 cash incentive award is based upon a band centered around an EPS target of \$5.35.
+To ensure appropriate goal rigor, the EPS target and maximum goals were set to align with the respective low end and high end of externally reported guidance figures.
+Each NEO also had established individual goals to determine the extent to which the individual met their non-financial target.
+For 2024, 80% of the NEOs' individual performance goals were centered around the Company's organizational imperatives - Safety, Team, Service, Improve, and Grow, with the other 20% focused on fostering our values-driven culture.
 All of our strategic objectives, initiatives, performance goals, and evaluation criteria relate to one or more of these imperatives.
 The Compensation Committee may use its discretion to adjust a participant's cash incentive payout amount to take into account certain factors over which participants have no or limited control.
 The Compensation Committee also reserves the right to consider additional performance criteria for the Chief Executive Officer related to pursuing strategic or operational opportunities.